Chart Color Schemes

 Quirindi faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-As of 2021, there are 11 schools serving 909 students.
-The area has varied educational conditions across Quirindi, with a balanced provision of 10 primary and 1 secondary school serving distinct age groups.
-School places per 100 residents stand at 11.7, below the regional average of 16.5, indicating some students may attend schools in nearby areas.
+There are 11 schools serving 909 students in the area, with varied educational conditions across Quirindi.
+Education provision is balanced with 10 primary and 1 secondary school serving distinct age groups.
+School places per 100 residents (11.7) fall below the regional average (16.5), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education